Travel insurance for heart conditions

 How can I travel safely with a heart condition?

-• Pack your medication – always bring extra medication and spread it between your suitcase and hand luggage so you have plenty to tide you over in case one is lost.
+Bring extra medication and spread it between your suitcase and hand luggage so you have plenty to tide you over in case one is lost.

-Above all, remember it’s your holiday and you’re going away for a reason - to relax, have a break, and make some memories.
-While you don’t want to get bogged down in admin before you go, the more you can plan and prepare for your trip, the less the chance there is of getting a nasty surprise if you do need to make a claim.
+Above all, remember it’s your holiday and you’re going away for a reason – to relax, have a break, and make some memories.
+While you don’t want to get bogged down in admin before you go, the more you can plan and prepare for your trip, the less chance there is of getting a nasty surprise if you do need to make a claim.

 What happens if I need medical treatment abroad?

-If you need medical care while you’re away, you should get in touch with your insurance provider as soon as possible to confirm you’re covered.
 You may be asked to pay upfront for your treatment, but you can claim back the cost once you’ve returned home.
 It’s always handy to have some cash for this, or an emergency credit card on hand.
 Be sure to get receipts for any medical expenses.

 It's also a good idea to take recent doctors’ letters and test results, like ECGs, with you so you can show them to healthcare professionals treating you, if necessary.